glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/01-reinforcement-learning-fundamental/reinforcement-learning-fundamental.md

 Environment is the world or system in which RL agent operates.
 It can be a real-world or a simulated environment.
 The environment should have well-defined state, action, and reward to ensure the learning efficiency of the agent.

-An environment can also be stochastic, which means it doesn't entirely depends on the current state and action, it involves element of randomness or uncertainty.
+An environment can also be stochastic, which means it doesn't entirely depend on the current state and action, it involves element of randomness or uncertainty.

 #### State